 Sugar Mountain Oktoberfest- Banner Elk

 Sugar Mountain’s annual Oktoberfest invites you to bring your lederhosen or dirndl and have fun!
-Parking, shuttle service, and admission are free for this two-day event.
+Parking and admission are free for this two-day event.
 The the Harbour Town Fest Band and the Valle Crucis Middle School Band will provide entertainment, and a wide variety of festival food and crafts will be available for purchase, as well as traditional Spaten beer.
 Attendees may also purchase a ride on the ski lift to view fall color from the top of the Oma’s Meadow Slope.
 Oktoberfest lasts from 10 a.m. till 5 p.m. both days of the weekend.
 The festival takes place rain, shine or snow.
 For additional information, call (828) 898-4521 or visit oktoberfest.skisugar.com/

 Valle Country Fair- Valle Crucis

 Woolly Worm Festival- Banner Elk

 The quirky and light-hearted Woolly Worm Festival is an event that you won’t see anywhere else!
 Enjoy traditional festival fare like crafts, plenty of food vendors, and live music, plus the Woolly Worm Wace.
 Participants (you can be one, too!) bring a woolly worm caterpillar to race up a three-foot long string for a chance to win $1,000.
 The winning worm is used to predict the length of winter, depending on the variation of brown and black stripes.
 Hours are 9am to 4pm both days.
 Admission is $6 for adults, $4 for children aged 6 to 12 and free for children five years of age and younger.
 It costs $5 to race a worm.
 Proceeds from the festival go to support children’s charities, small business, and tourism.
 Parking is available around downtown at varying rates, with most fees benefitting local non-profits.
 For more information, call 828-898-5605 or visit www.woollyworm.com